You Gotta Know These Musicals: Part I

 - The Phantom of the Opera (Andrew Lloyd Webber; Charles Hart & Richard Stilgoe; Richard Stilgoe & Andrew Lloyd Webber; 1986): At the Paris Opera in 1881, the mysterious Phantom lures the soprano Christine Daaé to his lair (“The Music of the Night”).
 Christine falls in love with the opera’s new patron, Raoul, so the Phantom drops a chandelier and kidnaps Christine.
 They kiss, but he disappears, leaving behind only his white mask.
 Adapted from the 1909 novel of the same name by Gaston Leroux, it is the longest-running show in Broadway history.

 - My Fair Lady (Frederick Loewe; Alan Jay Lerner; Alan Jay Lerner; 1956): As part of a bet with his friend Colonel Pickering, the phonetics professor Henry Higgins transforms the Cockney flower girl Eliza Doolittle into a proper lady.
 After Eliza falls for Freddy Eynsforth-Hill, Higgins realizes he is in love with Eliza.
 Eliza returns to Higgins’ home in the final scene.
-It is adapted from George Bernard Shaw’s play Pygmalion.
+It is adapted from George Bernard Shaw’s play Pygmalion, and its most famous songs are “The Rain in Spain” and “Get Me to the Church on Time.”

-- Cats (Andrew Lloyd Webber; T. S. Eliot; T. S. Eliot): The Jellicle tribe of cats roams the streets of London.
+- Cats (Andrew Lloyd Webber based on poems by T. S. Eliot; 1981): The Jellicle tribe of cats roams the streets of London.
 They introduce the audience to various members: Rum Tum Tugger, Mungojerrie, Rumpleteazer, Mr. Mistoffelees, and Old Deuteronomy.
 Old Deuteronomy must choose a cat to be reborn, and he chooses the lowly Grizabella after she sings “Memory.”
 It is adapted from Old Possum’s Book of Practical Cats by T. S. Eliot.

 - Evita (Andrew Lloyd Webber; Tim Rice; Tim Rice; 1978): Che (possibly Che Guevara, but it’s also South American slang for just “a guy”) narrates the life story of Eva “Evita” Perón, a singer and actress who marries Juan Perón.
 Juan becomes President of Argentina, and Eva’s charity work makes her immensely popular among her people (“Don’t Cry for Me Argentina”) before her death from cancer.
 It was made into a 1996 film starring Madonna and Antonio Banderas.